stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 10 (2.7) - Task Analysis.md

 # Lesson 10

-In this lesson, we will look into two methods for task analysis:
+In this lesson we will look into two methods for task analysis:

 1. Human information processor models
 2. Cognitive task analysis